wallarm/product-documentation/docs/2.18/user-guides/blacklist.md

 ## Block Manually

 !!! info "Blocking the IP address on the partner node"
-    If you have installed the [partner node](../partner-waf-node/overview.md), please switch to the [account of a client](../partner-waf-node/overview.md#partner-account-components) for which the IP address is blocked before adding the IP address to the blacklist.
+    If you have installed the [multi-tenant node](../waf-installation/multi-tenant/overview.md), please switch to the [account of a tenant](../waf-installation/multi-tenant/configure-accounts.md#tenant-account-structure) for which the IP address is blocked before adding the IP address to the blacklist.

 To start blocking IP addresses: